abxh/get-started-with-c/README.md

 int* p = &a;
 *p = 2;
 ```
 With one caveat.
-If you declare multiple pointers in the same line, do note:
+If you try to declare multiple pointers in the same line, do note:
 ```c
 int* a, b; // a is a poiner. b is not.
 ```